microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ### Doxygen comments

 Doxygen is a tool that generates documentation from source code.
-When you annotate code with comments, Doxygen will then generate documentation for these functions.
+When you annotate code with comments, Doxygen then generates documentation for these functions.
 For doxygen comments, type `/**` and press `Enter` to generate a doxygen comment block.
 Supported doxygen tags include: `@brief`,`@tparam`, `@param`, `@return`, `@exception`, `@deprecated`, `@note`, `@attention`, and `@pre`.

 ### Markdown comments

-The C++ Extension by default supports showing a subset of markdown in your editor.
-This subset supports all markdown comments except the symbols "_" and "*".
-Toggle the new **Markdown in Comments** setting to enable all markdown, keep this subset of markdown, or disable markdown support.
+By default, the C++ extension supports showing a subset of markdown in your editor.
+This subset supports all markdown comments except the symbols `_` and `*`.
+Toggle the new **Markdown in Comments** setting to either enable all markdown, keep this subset of markdown, or disable markdown support.

-## Navigating source code
+## Navigate source code

-The source code navigation features provided are powerful tools for understanding for your codebase.
-These let you quickly search for symbols in your code, navigate to their definitions, and find references to them.
+The source code navigation features can help improve your understanding of your codebase.
+These let you quickly search for symbols in your code, navigate to their definitions, or find references to them.

 Navigation is powered by a set of tags stored in a local database of symbol information.
 Whenever a folder containing C++ source code files is opened, the  C/C++ extension creates a database of the symbols defined in those files.
-This database is updated whenever a file is saved, and shared between all workspaces that use the same source code.
+This database is updated whenever a file is changed.
+If a document is closed without saving, the database is updated to the last saved state.

 ### Search for symbols

 You can search for symbols in the current file or workspace to navigate your code more quickly.

 To search for a symbol in the current file, press `kb(workbench.action.gotoSymbol)`, then enter the name of the symbol you're looking for.
-A list of potential matches appears; which is filtered as you type.
-Choose from the list of matches to navigate to its location.
+A list of potential matches appears, which is filtered as you type.
+Choose from the list of matches to navigate to that symbol's location.

 ![Searching the current file](images/cpp/filesearch.png)